 Frequently asked questions

 You must think about your choices very carefully when you apply.
-You can ask for a change of choice without explanation if it is submitted by Friday 4 August 2017, when selection committee lists are created.
-After this date there have to be extenuating circumstances which occurred after Friday 4 August 2017, there has to be documentary evidence of the extenuating circumstances and any change must be approved.
+You can change choices without explanation by logging in to your application dashboard and make the change by Sunday 7 August 2022, when the selection committee list is created.
+After this date there have to be extenuating circumstances which occurred after Sunday 7 August 2022, there has to be documentary evidence of the extenuating circumstances and any change must be approved.